 15. Load up on nutrients.

 When it comes to leading a healthy lifestyle, eating well is clutch—especially since the nutrients you consume improve your mental health as much as your physical well-being.
-Case in point: Research finds that happiness and mental wellbeing are highest among people who eat a good amount of fruit and vegetables per day (seven portions, in this case).
-Plus, some nutrients, like calcium and iron, are particularly good at making you merry.
+Case in point: Research finds that happiness and mental well-being are highest among people who eat a good amount of fruit and vegetables per day (seven portions, in this case).
 Check out this long list of mood-boosting nutrients here, and fill up your plate with the good stuff.

 Too often, we’re our own worst enemies.
 While it’s good to be aware of mistakes you’ve made and improvements you can make, beating yourself up on the regular is a surefire way to wind up singing the blues.
 In fact, experts believe that self-criticism can just make us more miserable.
 So instead of dwelling on your every failing, focus on how and why you value yourself.
 This shift will help make you stronger, more productive, less stressed, and, yes, happier.

 The next time you’re feeling down, try harnessing the power of a yellow hue.
 Research shows happy people tend to associate their mood with the cheerful color, and folks also tend to think of yellow as the color of optimism (possibly because we associate it with the sun).
 To incorporate the power of yellow into your life, try adding a bit of yellow to your outfit or painting your walls the cheerful hue.